grpc/proposal/A93-xds-ext-proc.md

-The ext_proc filter will use this mechanism to handle push-back on each path by not considering reads complete (and therefore releasing the flow control back to the sender) until its corresponding write has passed flow control.
-For example, for path (1) above, when reading client messages from downstream, the filter will not release flow control back to the downstream until its write to the ext_proc sidestream has cleared flow control.
+The ext_proc filter will use this mechanism to handle push-back on each path by not considering reads complete (and therefore releasing the flow control back to the sender) until its corresponding write has passed flow control at both the ext_proc and HTTP/2 layers.
+For example, for path (1) above, when reading client messages from downstream, the filter will first wait until it has allocated enough ext_proc flow control to send the message on the sidestream and then wait for the write to the sidestream to clear flow control at the HTTP/2 layer for the sidestream, and only then will it release flow control back to the downstream.

 In [observability mode](#observability-mode), flow control works a little differently, because it does not read from the ext_proc